zubinchopra/portaldocs/portal-sdk/generated/portalfx-controls-monitor-chart.md

 }
 ```

-> To see a complete list of the options you can pass to the MonitorChartPart, look at the `MonitorChartPart.d.ts` file either in the Hubs Nuget package, or [directly in the Hubs repo][7].
+> To see a complete list of the options you can pass to the MonitorChartPart, look at the `HubsExtension.d.ts` file either in the Hubs Nuget package, or [directly in the Hubs repo][7].

 <a name="monitor-chart-try-it-out-in-samples-extension"></a>
 ### Try it out in samples extension